iltommi/qdb-documentation/source/api/cpp.rst

         // error management
     }

-There is however one strong difference as the C call :c:func:`qdb_get_buffer` - which allocates a buffer of the needed size - is replaced with a more convenient method that uses smart pointers to manage allocations lifetime.
+The largest difference between the C and C++ get calls are their memory allocation lifetimes.
+The C call :c:func:`qdb_get_buffer` allocates a buffer of the needed size and must be explicitly freed.
+The C++ handle.get() method uses uses smart pointers to manage allocations lifetime.

 In C, one would write::